 The percentage of exact-match anchor text in your backlink profile should be about 1% – 2%.

 It would be best if you did not use excessive exact match anchor text links, or they will be viewed as spam.
 You should also not stuff your exact match anchor text with keywords that are not relevant to the content on your page or the linked content.

 Building a strong link profile is important to the success of search engine optimization.
 You want to minimize exact match anchor text, which can trigger a Penguin penalty.
 Use various links and make sure they are relevant to your business.
 Focus on links that appear natural when building your link profile; choose sights whose audiences are your target customers.

 Exact Match Anchor Text Penalty

 Linking to yourself with exact match anchor texts is a risky strategy resulting in a Google penalty.
 Instead of linking to yourself as “SEO Company Coimbatore”, try using something more natural like [brand + keyword]: Ahbiv Digital Agency, an SEO company from Coimbatore.
 Otherwise, you risk having your rankings penalized by Google.

 Almost half of the cases have exact-match anchor text for keywords a website is trying to rank, which are easily detected by Google’s spam algorithm.

-For more details regarding exact match anchor text percentages, contact Ahbiv Digital Agency.
-Our team would be happy to assist you.
+For more details regarding exact match anchor text percentages, feel free to contact us.
+We are an result-driven SEO Agency and would be happy to assist you with your queries!